ml-and-ds-degree/llms-and-multi-agent-orchestration/prompts.md

 ## ChatGPT

-1. I want to fill the readme file with explanation about the chat bot, how to run it and everything that should be in a readme of the highest standarts.
+1. I want to fill the readme file with explanation about the chat bot, how to run it and everything that should be in a readme of the highest standarts. <- README.md creation

 ## OpenCode - Very Cool!